- Computers & Software»

 The most common method to move files around by people is to use a USB drive, also known as a memory stick.
-This method work fine most of the times.
-However, it's now always a viable method for people to use.
+This method works fine most of the times.
+However, it's not always a viable method for people to use.

 With USB drives, it's important to know what kind of drive you have.
-Most USB drives sold nowadays are formatted using what's called FAT16 or FAT32.
-A FAT 32 USB drive can only store files up to 4 Gigabytes in size.
+Some USB drives sold are formatted using what's called FAT16 or FAT32.
+A FAT32 USB drive can only store files up to four gigabytes in size.

-Suppose that you have an 8 Gigabyte USB drive.
-That means you cannot copy a 6 Gigabyte file to your USB drive, even though it may be empty and have enough room.
-You can only use that USB drive to move files that are less than 4 Gigabytes in size.
+Suppose that you have an eight gigabytes USB drive.
+That means you cannot copy a six gigabytes file to your USB drive, even though it may be empty and seemingly have enough room.
+You can only use that USB drive to move files that are less than four gigabytes in size.
 With FAT16, it's even less.